SplatFlow: Self-Supervised Dynamic Gaussian Splatting in Neural Motion Flow Field for Autonomous Driving: Introduction

+While NeRF has proven effective for driving scenes, 3DGS offers a promising alternative due to faster training and rendering speed with more explicit representations.
+However, the original 3DGS faces notable challenges in modeling dynamic urban environments due to its limited representation capabilities in the temporal dimension.
+To address this, DrivingGaussian~\cite{zhou2024drivinggaussian} introduces composite dynamic Gaussian graphs to handle multiple moving objects and incremental static Gaussians for background representation.
+StreetGaussian~\cite{yan2024street} optimizes the tracked bounding boxes of dynamic Gaussians along with 4D spherical harmonics to capture changing vehicle appearances.
+Both methods, however, require accurate object-level supervision, such as 3D object boxes and trackers, to decompose static and dynamic elements, limiting their scalability in real-world applications.
+In response, PVG~\cite{chen2023periodic} proposes a Periodic Vibration Gaussian mechanism to model dynamic driving scenes without relying on manually labeled 3D bounding boxes.
+However, the scene decomposition in PVG relies on time-dependent Gaussian attributes optimized by rendering losses, but ignores motion cues within the input point cloud used for Gaussian initialization, leading to suboptimal performance in challenging scenarios with rapid movements.
 To facilitate accurate scene reconstruction and real-time rendering without expensive annotations, we propose SplatFlow, a self-supervised Dynamic Gaussian Splatting method in Neural Motion Flow Fields~(NMFF) for dynamic urban scenarios.
 In contrast to existing methods, as illustrated in Fig.~\ref{fig:intro}, SplatFlow decomposes dynamic objects and the static background in a self-supervised way without requiring expensive 3D bounding box annotations.
 The key idea of SplatFlow is to seamlessly integrate 4D Gaussian representations within NMFF in a unified framework.
 The NMFF is a set of implicit functions to model temporal motions of both LiDAR points and Gaussians as continuous motion flow fields.
 Levaraging NMFF, SplatFlow not only enables the decomposition of dynamic and static elements from 3D LiDAR points, but also enables the status conversion of each 4D Gaussian across time.
 During Gaussian splatting, we represent dynamic objects using aggregated 4D Gaussians at various viewpoints and timestamps, and the static background using 3D Gaussians, respectively.
-In SplatFlow, NMFF's capabilities are enhanced through three components: 1) learning 3D priors by pretraining on 3D LiDAR data, 2) optimizing temporal status transitions of 4D Gaussians on image data, and 3) distilling knowledge from 2D foundation models.
+In SplatFlow, NMFF's capabilities are enhanced through three components: 1) learning 3D motion priors by pretraining on 3D LiDAR data, 2) optimizing temporal status transitions of 4D Gaussians on image data, and 3) distilling knowledge from 2D foundation models.